 Extant’s Board of Trustees meetings and membership

 Extant’s Board of Trustees meets four times a year for regular Board meetings including our AGM, which usually takes place in October.
 Meetings are currently held on Zoom, but we hope to return to face to face meetings at a London location in due course.
 Zoom access will continue to be available for trustees who cannot join in person.
-Meetings are normally held on a weekday evening
+Meetings are normally held on a weekday evening.

 Trustees also serve on sub-committees dependent on their interests and specialisms, and the needs of the company.
 These meetings are arranged on an ad-hoc basis.